-The first fundraising festival was organized on January 24 and 25 of 2009.
-It was open to the public as Hoi Cho Mua Xuan 2009, translated as, “2009 Spring Festival.”
-The two-day event’s purpose was to: (1) fundraise for the development and construction of a new church; and to (2) celebrate the Vietnamese cultural heritage.
+The first fundraising festival was organized on January 24 & 25 of 2009.
+It was opened to the public as Hoi Cho Mua Xuan 2009, translated as, “2009 Spring Festival.”
+The two-day event’s purpose was to fundraise for the development and construction of a new church; and to celebrate the Vietnamese cultural heritage.
 With over 10,000 festival-goers the first time around, we planned another festival for the fall of 2009.
-Hoi Cho Mua Thu 2009 (“2009 Fall Festival”), a three-day event, brought in an astonishing 20,000 festival-goers!
+Hoi Cho Mua Thu 2009 (“2009 Fall Festival”), a three-day event, brought in astonishing 20,000 festival-goers!

-Come join us for our 2017 Fall Festival this September 1st through September 3rd, 2017.
+Come join us for our 2019 Fall Festival this August 30th through September 1st, 2019.
 Come enjoy our diverse music, our delicious food, and our rich culture.
 Come help us turn our church to a vibrant sanctuary with rich Vietnamese tradition.